wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

 For attachments with files, you have to use the `upload` property.
 It uploads your attachment.
 You can access the attachment using the `url` property of the attachment.
+You're using the `output` from `MediaRecorder`.The functionalty of this can be found on the sample project.

-Now that you have your attachment, next,  you'll learn how to create a preview of the attachment next.
+You have your `Attachment` object ready, next,  you'll learn how to create a preview of the audio attachment content.

-## Previewing Custom Attachments
+## Custom Audio Attachments View

 For audio, you'll need a UI with a play functionality so that you can listen to the audio that has been sent.
 For playing you'll use the Android `MediaPlayer` for playing the audio file.